Do you lack confidence as an artist?

 10. Take it one day at a time

-It’s great to have goals as an artist and constantly strive to improve.
+It’s great to have goals as an artist and constantly strives to improve.

 But that progress is not going to happen in 1 day.